 Brussels has plenty of places to call home during your stay and there are 2 that I especially enjoyed.
 Both are in prime locations that provide exceptional service, modern amenities and comfort.
 The first is Hotel Amigo, located next to the Grand Place at rue de l'Amigo 1.
 This elegant red brick hotel is a short walk from the iconic Manneken Pis statue and the Royal Museums of Fine Arts.
 Stylishly designed digs feature marble bathrooms, flat screen TVs and free WiFi, plus city or courtyard views.
 Upgraded rooms add seating areas, minibars and chocolates along with Magritte prints and framed Tintin figurines.
 Other amenities include a stately bar and a refined restaurant.

 A second option is Hotel Metropole, located in the city center at Place de Brouckere 31 opposite the De Brouckere tram stop.
 This 1895 lavish hotel has an opulent French Renaissance style foyer with marble walls, coffered ceiling and beautifully etched stained glass windows.
 Sophisticated rooms with chic decor provide flat screen TVs, complimentary WiFi, minibars and separate sitting areas.
 Much of the furniture is restored from 1930s originals.
 Other amenities include a free of charge breakfast buffet, a high end Indian restaurant and a formal piano bar with live music.
 UPDATE: the hotel is currently closed for restoration.
 It is scheduled to reopen in 2025.

-Brussels is brimming with charm, history, culture and fantastic food.
+Brussels is brimming with charm, history, culture, art and fantastic food.
 It treated me well and I look forward to returning.